 Singapore’s main appeal is its all-year-round tropical climate.
-The long sunny days punctuated with short showers or the even rarer thunderstorms make Singapore a great place to indulge in a splashing good time with the whole family.
+The long sunny days punctuated with short showers or the even rarer thunderstorms make city-state a great place to indulge in a splashing good time with the whole family.
 Fortunately, this small island has a number of places that both kids and adults can have fun in.
 Whether you are interested in windsurfing or canoeing down a river, there are several activities that you can partake in to keep yourself engaged and entertained in various places in Singapore.

 Get Ready To Get Wet!